jambonz/next-static-site/markdown/docs/webhooks/listen.md

 Additionally, one text frame is sent immediately after the websocket connection is established.
 This text frame contains a JSON string with all of the call attributes normally sent on an HTTP request (e.g. callSid, etc), plus **sampleRate** and **mixType** properties describing the audio sample rate and stream(s).
 Additional metadata can also be added to this payload using the **metadata** property as described in the table below.
 Once the intial text frame containing the metadata has been sent, the remote side should expect to receive only binary frames, containing audio.

-Note that the remote side can optionally send messages and audio back over the websocket connection, as described below in [Birectional Audio](#birectional_audio).
+Note that the remote side can optionally send messages and audio back over the websocket connection, as described below in [Bidirectional Audio](#bidirectional_audio).

 ```json
 {